interstar/Gates-Of-Dawn/README.md

 So let's look at some simple code examples, introducing some key ideas, while working up to that basic_monosynth.

-**Idea #1** : Gates of Dawn is to use *function composition* as the way to wire together the units in Pure Data.
+**Idea #1** : Gates of Dawn uses *function composition* as the way to wire together the units in Pure Data.

-In Pure Data traditionally, you'd do something like wire the number coming out of a slider control to the input of an oscillator and then take that to the dac audio output.
+In PureData traditionally, you'd do something like wire the number coming out of a slider control to the input of an oscillator and then take that to the dac audio output.
 Here's how to express that using Gates of Dawn.

-        dac_( sin_ ( slider("pitch",0,1000) ) )
+        dac_ ( sin_ ( slider("pitch",0,1000) ) )

 To create the slider you call the slider function (giving a label and a range).
 Then you pass the result of calling that as an argument to the sin_ function (which creates an osc~ object in PD).
 The output of that function is passed as an argument to the dac~.
-(Note we are now trying to use the convention that functions that represent signal objects (those in PD that have a ~ in their name) will have a _ suffix.
-This is not ideal but it's the best we can get in Python.)
+(Note we are now trying to use the convention that functions that represent signal objects (ie. those that have a ~ in their name in PD) will have a _ suffix.
+This is not ideal but it's the best we can do in Python.)

 In Gates of Dawn programs are structured in terms of a bunch of functions which represent either individual PD objects or sub-assemblies of PD objects.
-You pass as arguments to the functions what things are upstream and coming in the inlet, and the return value of the function is suitable to be passed to downstream objects.
+You pass as arguments to the functions those things that are upstream and coming in the inlet, and the return value of the function is suitable to be passed to downstream objects.

 Things obviously get a bit more complicated than that, but before we go there, let's just grasp the basic outline of a Gates of Dawn program.